 Local fine revenue.
-The Colorado Constitution allows cities and towns with a population of at least 2,000 to become a home rule entity.
-Ordinances that are made by a home rule city supersede state laws within its territorial limits.
-Home rule cities that opt out of the provisions of this initiative will not be affected.
-The impact to municipalities in the state that do not have home rule will vary.
+The Colorado Constitution allows a city or town to become a home rule entity.
+Ordinances that are made by a home rule entity typically supersede state laws within its territorial limits.
+The fiscal impact for local governments may vary to the extent that home rule cities can opt out of the provisions of this initiative.
+It is assumed that municipalities in the state that do not have home rule will be subject to the provisions in the initiative.

 Local share of state fine revenue.
-The initiative will decrease local government HUTF revenue.
+The initiative will decrease local government Highway Users Tax Fund (HUTF) revenue.
 HUTF revenue generated by court fines is distributed to counties (26 percent) and municipalities (9 percent) for transportation needs.